Everyone who owns a vehicle should know how to jump-start a car. With a bit of knowledge and a few simple tips, you won’t be left stranded.

 A Few Words of Caution

-Heed these tips before you begin the jump-start process:
+Heed these tips before you begin the jump-starting process:

 - Examine the battery first.
 If it’s cracked, leaking, or frozen, don’t attempt to jump it.